Media and Technology

 Masters of Environmental Studies, York University; Ph.D., University of Wisconsin-Madison.
 Media and Technology Studies.
 Dr. Hillis’ research focuses on: the politics of information technologies, with an emphasis on electronically mediated communication; the technologization of the “public sphere”; the relationships among identity, information, and the form a technology takes; and minority body politics and social change.

 Current Research: I am Professor of Media and Technology Studies in the Department of Communication Studies at the University of North Carolina at Chapel Hill.
 My first book, Digital Sensations: Space, Identity and Embodiment in Virtual Reality (1999) was published by University of Minnesota Press and in 2004 was translated into Portuguese (Sensações Digitais: Espaço, Identidade e Corporificações.
 Unisinos, Brazil).
 In 2003 Digital Sensations won UNC’s Hettleman Prize for Outstanding Scholarly Achievement by a Young Faculty member.
 I am also the principal editor of Everyday eBay: Culture, Collecting and Desire (Routledge 2006) and in 2009 published Online a Lot of the Time: Ritual, Fetish, Sign (Duke).
 In 2012 I published Google and the Culture of Search (Routledge).

-My current book project is a co-edited anthology, Networked Affect, under review with M.I.T Press.
+My current book project is a co-edited anthology, Networked Affect, M.I.T Press (2015).
 I am also conducting research for a monograph, Making Enlightenment Reel, which will assess linkages among: the ideal of the modern, alienated and mobile subject; the built form and social geographies of the greater Los Angeles area; and the role of films set in Los Angeles, and in which the city and spatial isolation constitute “supporting characters.”